sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- trait PadExt::fn link_full -->
 Links the source pad and the sink pad.

-This variant of `PadExt::link` provides a more granular control on the checks being done when linking.
+This variant of `Pad::link` provides a more granular control on the checks being done when linking.
 While providing some considerable speedups the caller of this method must be aware that wrong usage of those flags can cause severe issues.
 Refer to the documentation of `PadLinkCheck`